 Once you have all the above-mentioned documents and meet the requirements, you must go to the immigration office to formalize the application.

 The administration has 90 days to respond after receiving your application.

 Once you receive a positive response, you will have 1 month to go and pick up your TIE or physical residence card.

 Please note that this authorization allows you to live in Spain for 1 year.

 After this period, you can make a renewal.
 But for that it will be very important to have been contributing to social security; that is, to have been working for a company.
 You can access here a complete guide on how to renew your labor arraigo.

 Now that you know all the requirements, are you in the right position to apply for arraigo laboral?

 Then don’t wait any longer.
 Our team of immigration lawyers will carry out all the legal procedures for you.

-And if you still have doubts or would like to explore other ways to get the residency, we will answer all your questions in less than 24 hours:
+And if you still have doubts or would like to explore other ways to get the residency, we will answer all your questions in depth: